 This type of mold starts to grow from within developed and dense buds.
 So recognizing the first signs could be tricky sometimes.
 It quickly spreads to the rest of te bud and is able to ruin your whole crop.
 Bud rot is only able to survive in very specific circumstances, so treating it can only be done by changing these circumstances.

-Bud rot is a type of fungus/mold, so to infect your plant it uses spores.
-These spores are flying through the air and will most likely always land on your plant.
+Bud rot is a type of fungus/mold.
+So to infect another plant it releases it’s spores.
+After release, these spores fly through the air and might land on your plant (our air is filled with different types of spores, so avoiding them is extremely hard).
 However this doesn’t mean your plant will be affected by bud rot, a spore only develops to bud-rot if it lives in a very specific environment.

 These spores makes this pest very contagious.
 Only one spore landing on your plant can be enough to eventually destroy it.
 Next to that, you can be a transmitter yourself if these spores are brought in the growroom by your clothing or hands (happens often).
 If you are removing/cutting aways some parts of an infected plant, be carefull and make sure the scissors or rot doesn’t touch any healthy part of the plant!

 Another type of fungus that is often found on cannabis plants is called “White powdery mildew” (often referred to as “WPM”).
-This pest is able to affect your plant in both the Vegetative and Flowering phase and could eventually spread quickly once it’s spores landed on the plant.
+This pest will affect your plant in both the Vegetative and Flowering phase and is able to spread quickly once it’s spores landed on the plant.

 WPM is found on all kind of plants, so you might had to deal with it before.
 Compared to other types of fungus, this one is easy to recognize and treat.
 However you still need to act quickly and good once you detect it.
 WPM will first appear on multiple leafs and looks as if a layer of flower/dust is poured on them.
 This layer starts with a few small spots and eventually spread, and take over complete leafs.
 Just like any other Fungal pest, it’s important to start treating once the first signs appear.